Conformal 3-point correlators in momentum space, method of subgraphs and the $1/N$ expansion: Conclusion and discussion

 \end{itemize}

-We expect this work paves the way to perturbatively study the conformal current 3-point correlators in general CFTs and their applications in various directions.
-We elaborate part of the problems below.
+We expect this work to pave the way to perturbatively study the conformal current 3-point correlators in general CFTs and their applications in various directions.
+We elaborate on part of the problems below.

-It is straightforward to apply the method of subgraphs to compute the subleading order corrections to the conformal current 3-point correlators $\langle JJ\cO\rangle$ and $\langle JJT\rangle$ in the conformal gauge theories, e.g. the IR fixed points of the QED$_3$ coupled with massless fermions \cite{Appelquist86,Appelquist88}.
+It is straightforward to apply the method of subgraphs to compute the subleading order corrections to the conformal current 3-point correlators $\langle JJ\cO\rangle$ and $\langle JJT\rangle$ in the conformal gauge theories, e.g., the IR fixed points of the QED$_3$ coupled with massless fermions \cite{Appelquist86,Appelquist88}.
 The theories are strongly coupled in the IR, and they provide ideal candidates for the modern conformal bootstrap studies \cite{Rattazzi:2008pe,Poland:2018epd}.
-The conserved currents are important elements in the bootstrap equations and the large $N$ perturbative estimations on the conserved current 3-point correlators can provide necessary input data for the bootstrap computations.
+The conserved currents are important elements in the bootstrap equations, and the large $N$ perturbative estimations on the conserved current 3-point correlators can provide necessary input data for the bootstrap computations.